civboot/fngi/notes/fu.md

 - `@N<name>` inserts name's location (n-byte value).
 - `!N<name>` sets an n-byte value at name's location equal to the current location.
 Used for lookahead jumps and defining functions late.
-- `"<ascii>` creates an ascii string until newline, there are no escapes.
 - `%<hex>` creates a binary string until newline using two digit hex values, whitespace is ignored. i.e. `00 12 F3`
 - `>` ptr-align the current location.